neilbalch/SimVascular/Code/Source/PythonAPI/README.md

 # SimVascular Python API

 The SimVascular Python API is implemented using Python and C++.
-The code for the SimVascular Python API **sv** package is locted in **SimVascular/Python/site-packages/sv**.
-This directory also contains Python code implementing the following classes

-- MeshSimOptions
-- Project
-- Visualization

 The files in this directory implement most of the SimVascular Python API.
 The following modules have been implemented

 - geometry
 - meshing